 There are a number of areas of practice that require improvement, including six minor shortfalls.
-The HTA has given advice to the DI with respect to the Consent and Governance and Quality Systems standards, as well as advice on licence management.
+The HTA has given advice to the DI with respect to the Governance and Quality standards.

 The HTA requires that the DI addresses the shortfalls by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.